jamieyello/classtest/classtest/Functionality (ReadMe).txt

 -' instead of REM
 -variables strings and labels can now have numbers in their names -variable arrays and string arrays added
+-"Overall improved system stability." (fixed issue that randomly broke the program due to an array not being large enough)

 Running 3DED;